-Before beginning, put backchannel device onto class screen (Today's Meet, Socrative, class Twitter account, or Google App).
+Before beginning, put backchannel device onto class screen (class Twitter account, or Google App).
 Show how to access if necessary.

 This lesson includes three activities:

 - Copyrights

 - Hoaxes

 - Summative Project

 Copyrights

 What do students remember from last year's discussion on image copyrights?
 Some are licensed under Creative Commons (what is this?), but many have more restrictive licenses.
 What does that mean?
 What is the legal way to use an online image?